-The Company's restaurant menus are highly dependent upon a few select commodities, including ground beef, poultry, and potatoes.
+The Company's restaurant menus are highly dependent upon a few select commodities, including potatoes, ground beef, and poultry.
 We may or may not have the ability to increase menu prices, or vary menu items, in response to food commodity price increases.
-A 1.0% increase in food costs would negatively impact cost of sales by approximately \$3.2 million on an annualized basis.
+A 1.0% increase in food costs would negatively impact cost of sales by approximately \$3.1 million on an annualized basis.

 Many of the food products we purchase are affected by changes in weather, production, availability, seasonality, and other factors outside our control.
 In an effort to mitigate some of this risk, we have entered into fixed price agreements on some of our food and beverage products, including certain proteins, produce, and cooking oil.
-As of December 31, 2017, 59% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2018.
+As of December 30, 2018, 62.3% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2019.
 These contracts may exclude related expenses such as fuel surcharges and other fees.
 In addition, we believe that almost all of our food and supplies are available from several sources, which helps to reduce or mitigate these risks.